JJ/hoborg/text/text.md

 He led me into a dark part of the circus, behind the carriages and we started to dodge chairs, rests of food and forgotten toys.
-We arrived at a carriage and he purposefully knocked on the door, looking at me and moving his mouth in the first phase of a smile that tried to instill trust but would have failed if it weren't for the fact that I was beyond worrying about trust, I could only see beyond the door of that
+We arrived at a carriage which didn't stand in any way from the rest; it was freshly painted but didn't have any mark that indicated that was it, the mech carriage.
+He purposefully knocked on the door, looking at me and moving his mouth in the first phase of a smile that tried to instill trust but would have failed if it weren't for the fact that I was beyond worrying about trust, I could only see beyond the door of that